LJBoxx/Baguette-esc/README.md

 3. **⚠️ Warning Before Building**
-   - This design is **completely untested**
-   - Electrical and thermal characteristics are unverified
+   - This design is **completely untested** Electrical, thermal, and functional characteristics are unverified
    - Proceed only if you're comfortable debugging hardware issues

 ---